 b.
 Sealed, commercially packaged food not requiring time temperature control from an approved source with proper labeling including, but not limited to, candy bars and other similar food.

 1.8.5 Approval Procedure

-A. RIDOH shall conduct an inspection of Mobile Food establishment and approve or reject the pending license based on adherence to operational plan that was previously submitted.
+A. RIDOH shall conduct an inspection of the mobile food establishment and approve or reject the pending license based on adherence to the operational plan that was previously submitted.

 D. Any changes in the operation including the commissary, menu and mobile food establishment must be approved by the RIDOH.

 1. Each mobile food establishment shall have a designated person in charge responsible for knowledge of, and compliance with, this Part.
 Such person shall be on-site and accessible during all hours of operation of the mobile food establishment.
 Facilities without such person in charge shall not be approved to open or operate.

 2. Except for § 1.8.6(A)(3) of this Part, the mobile food establishment shall have a manager certified in food safety as specified in Part 2 of this Subchapter.